Canyon decision

 Upper Falls

-Better when the group wants the full canyon feel and can handle narrow, busy sections and more grade.
-Parks Canada lists it as 2.4 km one way and about 2 hours round trip.
+Use this when the group wants the stronger waterfall payoff and can handle more time, grade, bridges, crowd friction, and slower passing in narrow sections.
+Parks Canada lists Upper Falls at 2.4 km one way and about 2 hours round trip.

 Ink Pots

-Use this only when the day is actually a hike day.
-Parks Canada lists Ink Pots from Johnston Canyon Day-use Area as 5.5 km one way and about 4 hours round trip.
+Treat this as a real hike, not a quick waterfall add-on.
+Parks Canada lists Ink Pots from Johnston Canyon Day-use Area at 5.5 km one way and about 4 hours round trip.

 Open easy walks

-Drive, Roam Route 9, or change the day
+Drive, Roam Route 9, bike, or change the day

 Open trailhead map

 Parks Canada lists Roam Route 9 as a summer-only access option for Johnston Canyon.
-Use Roam's current Route 9 page for the exact dates, times, fares, and service alerts before building the day around it.
+Use Roam's current Route 9 page for operating dates, schedules, fares, reservation rules, service alerts, and the last return that still works for your group.

 Open Roam Route 9

-Bow Valley Parkway can be part of a scenic road or bike day only when current restrictions, daylight, weather, wildlife rules, and group ability fit.
-Do not improvise from an old blog.
+Bow Valley Parkway can be a beautiful ride or scenic corridor, but seasonal public-vehicle restrictions, wildlife rules, weather, daylight, and rider ability matter.
+Do not build a bike or road day from an old social post.

 Open Banff itinerary selector

-• Kids: solve washroom, snacks, layers, hand-holding, and the turnaround point before entering the canyon.
+• Kids: solve toilet, water, snacks, gloves/layers, hand-holding, and the turnaround point before entering the canyon.
+A good Lower Falls story is better than a tired Upper Falls argument.

 Open Parks Canada hiking page Open family / low-walking logic